Note: in this FAQ, the term ponies also refers to zebras, dragons, cats, and other various animals. We do not discriminate here at PonyAR.

 - Can I use the result of one of the fusions somewhere else?

 - You can share a link to this page anywhere you want, of course.
 As for the image itself, I don't hold any right to what the application creates.
 Just make sure to click the source link to check what the creator of the original vector allows you to do with it.

 - One of the vectors you used is mine, and I'd like you to remove it.

 - No issue!
 I made sure that I could use all the vectors I put here, and I take care to put a link back to the original, but if I made a mistake or if the conditions changed, don't hesitate to contact me using the Contact link at the bottom of the page.
 Once we've cleared everything, I'll remove your vector and use another one.

-- You're missing [some pony from the show]!
+- You're missing [some pony from the show].
+Could you add them?

-- Oh!
-Can you add [my really great OC] or [that pony from some fanfic]?
+- But I really want [some pony in particular]!
+Or, can you add [my really great OC] or [that pony from some fanfic]?

 - Shouldn't the CMC have their cutie mark?

 - When I first added them, they didn't have their cutie mark yet.
 Now I'm too lazy to redo their vector.
 They will forever be blank flanks here!

 - Since a lot of the process is automatic, some combinations may end up just looking extremely silly.
 I like to think it's part of the charm.
 Also, keep in mind that we're so used to how some ponies look that seeing them with a wildly different color scheme is just going to look weird.
 Using Rainbow Dash's scheme on anyone usually results in something quite...unusual.